sampsyo/cs6120/content/syllabus.md

 Plan to spend the first chunk of class, about 20 minutes, talking through the content of the paper and helping the class answer one another's questions about the reading.
 With the remaining time, your job is to facilitate a balanced and free-ranging discussion about the paper.
 If the conversation lags, it's your responsibility to drive it forward using your prepared discussion questions from your post.
+You can use whatever style you like to lead the discussion (with or without slides, for example).

 **Grading.**
 I will grade both your blog post and your in-class discussion facilitation.